-Printed copies must have an adhesive binding; all other forms of binding, for example, ring binding, will not be accepted.
-Please be aware of the specific requirements in your departments' doctoral graduation regulations.
+Printed copies must have a permanent adhesive binding; all other forms of binding, for example, ring binding will not be accepted.
+We reserve the right to reject those copies.

 The regulations for some departments require candidates to include their curriculum vitae in their printed theses.

 Dissertations must be printed on wood-free and acid-free paper.
 The paper size (preferably double-sided) should be a format in the range of A5 (148 × 210 mm) to A4 (210 × 297 mm).
 The printed copies must include the thesis title page (see sample).

 Please mind using the correct name of your academic department, see Academic Departments.